LEEYJ1021/opssat-ad-detection-causal/README.md

 **3.3 Reconciling §3.1 and §3.2.**
 - **(a) Temporal-profile classification**: `diff` is transient in 98% of segments, `diff²` in 94%, and `level` is a near-even mix (50%/45%).
 - **(b) Early-window sensitivity**: `level`'s significance rate drops 0.864→0.633 in the early window, a larger relative loss than `diff`/`diff²`.
 - **(c) Normal-segment control.** The test was repeated on normal segments with resampled pivots (mean position ratio ≈0.569).
 Within OPS-SAT-AD the ordering **reverses**: `level` precedes `diff` in 55.8% of normal pairs (vs. 15.7% anomalous) and precedes `diff²` in 74.3% (vs. 17.1%).
 Read as a baseline decomposition, the normal-control fraction estimates the operator-level baseline and the anomalous-minus-normal difference estimates the anomaly-attributable increment (+40.1 pp for `level` vs. `diff`).
-This reversal does not replicate outside OPS-SAT-AD (§ External Validation, Stage 2).
+This reversal does not replicate outside OPS-SAT-AD (§ External Validation, Stage 2, Fig. 7).

 **3.4 Formal group comparison and diff-vs-diff² tie resolution.** Two-proportion *z*/Fisher exact tests and a channel-stratified CMH test confirm the orderings after stratification (CMH p≤4.33×10⁻¹⁵).
 For diff vs. diff², the cross-correlation lag in anomalous segments differs from zero (p=0.00094) but anomalous-vs-normal lag distributions do not differ (p=0.906), so no reliable diff/diff² ordering is claimed in either regime.